 Lyft – An Uber competitor, Lyft also does a great job of taking you to where you want to go.
 My suggestion?
 Download both and when it’s time to leave compare prices on both apps and go with the cheapest option.

 Yes, courses.
 Remember, anything that allows you to be productive is considered a tool.
-So a course that teaches you how to be more productive definitely counts!
+So a course that teaches you how to do more with your time definitely counts!

-As far as courses go, I highly recommend our productivity and time management Super Course.
+As far as courses go, I highly recommend my goal success course.

 Each module is jam-packed with actionable, step-by-step lessons to help you: